Caterpillars on cole crops

-- Eggs are laid on the undersides of the lower leaves.
+- Adults lay eggs on the undersides of the lower leaves.

 - Caterpillars are pale green with narrow white lines running down each side.

-- Full grown caterpillars are about 1½ inches in length.
+- Full grown caterpillars are about 1½ inches long.

-Cabbage looper caterpillars have no legs in their middle sections and have a characteristic looping motion as they move across vegetation.
+Cabbage looper caterpillars have no legs in their middle sections and make a characteristic looping motion as they move across vegetation.

 Diamondback moths (Plutella xylostella):